xavierwoo/MCDSSolver/README.md

 ##How to use
-The files in the folder /instances are the instances files used in the paper.
+The files in the folder /instances are the instance files used in the paper.
 Please create a folder named "result" in the root folder of the project.
-The code would not happy if it is not there.
+The code would not be happy if it is not there.
 This folder stores the results got by the algorithm.

 This project uses JGraphT  http://www.jgrapht.org